 Before we begin, if any of you single guys out there want to attract the ladies, bust out the turquoise diamond ring guide book from Tiffany’s in any public space.
 The white book from Cartier will also do.
-I take the bus to work everyday, and I remember as soon as I took out the book from my bag, every single lady on the bus looked over.
-Just think, one of the great pick up lines to a staring woman could be, “Excuse me, but my friend asked me for his advice on this particular design (point to book), what do you think?”
-Clearly, if you use this line, you should not be proposing!
+When I was shopping for an engagement ring for my wife, as soon as I took the guide book out of my bag on my bus commute to work, every single lady on the bus looked over.

 In the spirit of personal finance, let’s discuss some tips for buying an engagement ring.